-One of the many challenges of living with a chronic lung disease is low blood-oxygen levels.
+One of the many challenges of living with a chronic lung disease is having low blood-oxygen levels.
 When the organs, cells and tissues of the body do not receive enough oxygen, hypoxia can occur.
 Having a chronic lung disease can increase your risk of developing hypoxia.
 We’re here to help you better understand low blood oxygen and how it affects the body.

 What is hypoxia and why is it dangerous?